scientific-python/repo-review/README.md

 If `--select` or `--ignore` are given on the command line, they will override the `pyproject.toml` config.

+## Comparison to other frameworks

+Repo-review was inspired by frameworks like flake8 and Ruff.
+It is primarily different in two ways: It was designed to look at configuration files rather than Python files; which means it also only needs a subset of the repository (since most files are not configuration files).
+And it was designed to be runnable on external repositories, rather than pre-configured and run from inside the repository (which it can be).
+These differences also power the WebAssembly/remote version, which only needs to make a few API calls to look at the files that interest the plugin in question.

 ## Development of repo-review and plugins

 This repository is intended to be fun and easy to develop - it requires and uses